 The other important attributes based on which coffee is adjudged are as follows :

 Aroma – the steam or vapor gives out the smell, which can be fruity or herbal.
-Kona coffee for instance has a floral smell.
+Kona coffee, for instance, has a floral smell.

 Bitter – you can sense this taste by the back of your tongue.
-It comes from the caffeine and other components.
+It comes from caffeine and other components.
 For instance, robusta is more bitter than Arabica.

 Body – how ‘thick’ is the brew?
-American roasted coffee is light when compared to the dark French coffee.
+American roasted coffee is light when compared to dark French coffee.

-So go ahead and experiment with as many tastes, countries and smells as you like and soon you will become a self-styled coffee expert!
+So go ahead and experiment with as many tastes, countries, and smells as you like, and soon, you will become a self-styled coffee expert!